Skip to main content

 }

-Note that all negative and positive integers produce a result.
-Year -3008, for example, gives the result "Year -3008 has 52 weeks and is a leap year."
-Of course the week-numbering and leap-year model hasn't always looked like it does today, and it doesn't look the same in other countries, so the result only represents the current model in Sweden.
+The function produces a result for all negative and positive integers.
+Year −3008, for example, gives the result "Year −3008 has 52 weeks and is a leap year."
+Keep in mind that the week-numbering and leap-year model hasn't always looked the way it does today.

 There you go — now you know all about the math behind week numbers and leap years!